 - Beach chairs and a foldable table sturdy enough to hold a bbq.
 Those stay permanently in our car.

 - A variety of sunscreens.
 Because one is not nearly enough. 😀 As weird and funny as it may sound, each member of our family has a different complexion and is on a different suntan level!
-Starting from my 100% Polish white self, through Danny (mostly Polish, but with a hint of Arab), Adam (mostly Arab, with a hint of Polish), to Khaled (100% Arab who always tans brown and never gets a sunburn!
-Can you sense my jealousy here? :D).
+Starting from my 100% Polish white self, through Danny (mostly Polish, but with a hint of Arab), Adam (mostly Arab, with a hint of Polish), Khaled (100% Arab who always tans brown and almost never gets a sunburn), to baby Alex with his fragile baby skin!.

 - A huge cooler filled with ice.
 We store everything there.
 Mostly drinks, but also fruits, meat, diary products etc. You can imagine how easily things spoil in this weather!